Alistair-Bell/MAGE-Engine/Readme.md

 Currently we do not distribute precompiled binaries in any form and will not be until future stable releases, for now the only way to use Mage is to compile the source code from the [github](https://github.com/Alistair-Bell/Mage-Engine).
 Guides for compiling the engine and it's example will be provided with the 1.0 release

 ## Features
-See Roadmap for more information on features to come
+See [roadmap](https://github.com/Alistair-Bell/Mage-Engine/blob/master/Roadmap.md) for more information on features to come